The Badges of Fraud

 - Amounts on tax return not in agreement with amounts in books.

-- Journalizing questionable items out of correct account.
+- Journalizing questionable items out of the correct account.

 - Recording income items in suspense or asset accounts.